MBrassey/waviii-token/README.md

 > ERC-20 Token
 > [<img src="./img/waviii-token.png">](https://etherscan.io/address/0x9cc6754d16b98a32ec9137df6453ba84597b9965)

+#### Whitepaper

+The immediate goal of the waviii Token is to be the main reference utility crypto-currency used within the waviii.io decentralized application ecosystem.
+The broader objective of the waviii Token for example, could be to establish itself as the crypto-currency of choice for anyone in the industry fulfilling a task with a smart contract.
+Over time, by adding new waviii dApps, like token staking, betting games, storage systems, social networks and automated trading, we intend to capitalize on a trend that is growing exponentially in our industry: the decentralisation of tasks around the world and the use of smart contracts to fulfil them.
+If this were more than my portfolio demo, we would see the waviii Token as an opportunity for anyone - even the under-banked, the underserved, or the next wave of 4 billion individuals who are getting access to the internet – to find useful incentives for their work and improve their financial condition through access to a new decentralised financial system built upon the Ethereum Network.

 #### SmartContracts

 For educational purposes, waviii-token was rolled out in two iterations.
 I deployed the [original](0xba00868912af1a409f11e9c2b5d3a9376cb3c2e2) waviii token to Ethereum Mainnet on [Apr-02-2020 02:28:26 PM +UTC](https://etherscan.io/tx/0x5cdf36d71d8ad88e79547bf3293de111a3f23c1f675767c0376a40fcd52576a0) using the Solidity Multiple files format.
 This original token consists of [eight OpenZeppelin Smartcontracts](https://etherscan.io/address/0xBA00868912Af1a409F11E9c2B5d3a9376Cb3C2E2#code) and has a total supply of 1,000.
 I used the Truffle Suite to deploy and test the contracts initially on my local machine, and then on Ethereum Mainnet ([deployment log](./waviiiv1/Etherscan.io/mainnet_deployment_log.txt)).